valz29/test-2/README.md

 # IMPORTANT
-This repository is a copy of octocat/Spoon-Knife
+This repository is a copy of octocat/Spoon-Knife for practice porpuse.